starnowski/posmulten/README.md

 Another approach is that the database engine is going to handle tenant column checks.
 Of course, not all database engines support such features.
-One of such database is Oracle with feature called the [Virtual private database](https://www.oracle.com/database/technologies/virtual-private-db.html).
+One such database is Oracle with a feature called the [virtual private database](https://www.oracle.com/database/technologies/virtual-private-db.html).
-And also Postgres has similar feature [Row Security Policy](https://www.postgresql.org/docs/9.6/ddl-rowsecurity.html).
+And also Postgres has a similar feature called the [row Security Policy](https://www.postgresql.org/docs/9.6/ddl-rowsecurity.html).